4 Easy Ways To Fix Your Frozen MacBook

 Solution 3.
 Reboot in the Safe Mode

-Follow these steps to reboot your MacBook in the Safe Mode:
+Follow these steps to reboot your MacBook in Safe Mode:

 Step 1.
 Press and hold the Shift key immediately when your MacBook starts.